b14ucky/sudoku-final-project/README.md

 ## Features

 -   **Game Menu:** Introduces a menu for players to navigate and make choices.
--   **Playablbe Interface:** Game features graphical interface to enhance the overall playability of the Sudoku game.
+-   **Playable Interface:** Game features graphical interface to enhance the overall playability of the Sudoku game.

 ## Getting Started